aherne/c-data-structures-api/documentation/reference_guide/lists.md

 	</tbody>
 </table>

-Constructors:
+Because of its many advantages in terms of speed and memory consumption, **ArrayList** should be solution of choice, unless one routinely needs to insert entries to head instead of tail or emplace/delete entries in position other than tail (in which case  **LinkedList** or **DoublyLinkedList** should be used).

-- all applied lists work primarily with a no-arg constructor
+#### Constructors

-- ArrayList also supports being preallocated with a reserved size by constructor:
+All lists work primarily with a no-arg constructor. **ArrayList** also supports being preallocated with a reserved size (which cuts down to zero growth time and lost space costss):
 ```c++
 ArrayList(const std::size_t& reservedSize)
 ```

-Templates:
+#### Templates

-- all lists (abstract or applied) have a single template argument:
+All lists have a single template argument:
 ```c++
 template<typename VALUE_TYPE>
 ```

-Iterators:
+#### Iterators

-- all lists are iterable via polymorphic ListIterator*:
+All lists are iterable via polymorphic ListIterator*:
 ```c++
 List<long>* list = new ArrayList<long>;
 list.addToBottom(1);